 - Can a dog be vegan?
 We asked a vet…

-How to read dog food labels
+Reading dog food labels

-Whether you're using dry dog food or wet dog food, every pack’s label should have a section titled “Feeding Guidelines.”
-This section tells dog owners how much of the diet a dog should eat per day, based on their pet’s weight.
-In general, this is a good starting guideline when determining how much to feed your dog.
-It’s important to keep in mind, however, that dogs are individuals.
+Whether you're using dry dog food or wet dog food, every dog food container’s label should contain a section titled “Feeding Guidelines.”
+This section tells you how much of the diet your dog should eat per day, based on your dog’s weight.
+Label recommendations serve as a good starting guideline when determining how much to feed your dog.
+Keep in mind, however, that dogs are individuals.
 Like humans, individual dogs may vary significantly in their metabolic rate and their daily calorie requirements.

-There are a number of ways to calculate how many calories your dog needs to eat each day.
-Online calculators, such as the one found at the Pet Nutrition Alliance website provide a simple way to determine your dog’s required daily caloric intake, reducing the risk of errors that can accompany manual calculations.
+There are many ways to calculate your dog’s daily caloric requirements.
+Online calculators, such as the one found at the Pet Nutrition Alliance website, are probably the easiest way to determine your dog’s required daily caloric intake, reducing the risk of errors that can accompany manual calculations.

-Monitor your dog's body conditions and make changes as needed
+Monitor and adjust as needed

-By monitoring your dog’s body condition on a regular basis will allow you to make necessary changes to his food intake that help him maintain a healthy weight.
-You may need to make small changes to his food intake based on his activity level, how many treats he is getting, and specific medical conditions.
-Many owners make seasonal changes to their dog’s food, because their dog gets more exercise and outdoor time in the summer than in the winter.
-Carefully monitoring your dog’s body condition and making appropriate diet adjustments can help keep your dog within a healthy weight range.
+Monitoring your dog’s body condition on a regular basis will allow you to make necessary changes to his food intake.
+You may need to make changes based on his activity level, how many treats he is getting, and underlying medical conditions.
+Some owners make seasonal changes to their dog’s food, because their dog gets more exercise and outdoor time in the summer than in the winter.
+Carefully monitoring your dog’s body condition and making appropriate adjustments can help keep your dog within a healthy weight range.